Trans World Airlines: 1950s: Trans World Airlines

 In February 1956, Hughes Tool Co. placed an order with Pratt & Whitney for 300 jet engines, JT-3s and JT-4s.
 On March 2, 1956, Hughes Tool Co. placed an order for 8 domestic Boeing 707s, later increased to 15 aircraft on January 10, 1957, and an order for 18 international 707s on 19 March 1956, bringing the total order with Boeing to 33 jet planes.
 Then on June 7, 1956, Hughes placed an order for 30 Convair 880 Skylarks.
+Hughes wanted the newly ordered Covair's to be made of an aluminum alloy that looked like polished gold with an applied TWA logo in red.
+They were to be called "Golden Arrows."
+The plan was later dropped.

 TWA suffered from its late entry to the jet age, and Hughes' 1956 order cost $497 million.
 The transaction ultimately resulted in Hughes losing control of the airline.

 In 1958, TWA became the first major airline to hire an African American flight attendant, hiring Margaret Grant after another African American woman, Dorothy Franklin of Astoria, Queens, New York, filed a lawsuit alleging "that she had been discriminated against 'because of poor complexion ... unattractive teeth' and legs that were 'not shapely'".
 New York governor W. Averell Harriman praised her hiring, saying the action "would raise American prestige abroad".

 Charles Sparks Thomas became president on July 2, 1958.
 The inaugural flight of TWA's Boeing 707 took place on March 20, 1959.